 We are independent installers of solar panels; we’re not tied to any individual panel manufacturer.
 We have therefore chosen a range of manufacturers to work with, based on the quality of their product, their warranties and the support that they provide.
 We are therefore in a position to recommend the best solar panels for your project and source them at a very competitive price.

-BenQ is similar in efficiency to SunPower, also with a 25 year warranty, but without the service element.
-Another very good panel, covered on our SunPower page.
+AUO is similar in efficiency to SunPower, also with a 25 year warranty, but without the service element.
+Another very good panel.

 Since many of the Chinese suppliers have a global presence, and re-insure their warranties with German insurance companies, you may as well buy Chinese solar panels if you are not going for the very high efficiency ones.
 As the technology is advancing so rapidly, the 'best' makes and models are constantly in shift so it's a case of assessing each project individually and recommending the best currently available panels at the best price.